 SAM VELASQUEZ holds a BFA from University of Texas at San Antonio; he attended Palo Alto College where he discovered his love for painting before transferring to UTSA.
 He has also been invited to participate in numerous group exhibitions including at Blue Star Contemporary Art Museum and most recently at Texas A&M University-San Antonio’s Educational and Cultural Arts Center.

 LARRY WEST owns and operates Dragonfire Hot Glass Studio.
 West has a BA in Art Education from Kent State University and has studied at the Pilchuck Glass School.
 He is an art teacher for the Northside Independent School District.

-BECK WHITEHEAD - PAPER & BOOK ARTS DEPARTMENT CHAIR received a BA from Trinity University and an MFA from the University of Texas at San Antonio.
+BECK WHITEHEAD, PAPER & BOOK ARTS DEPARTMENT CHAIR received an MFA from the University of Texas at San Antonio and a BA from Trinity University.
 Whitehead has taught papermaking workshops at Arrowmont School of Arts & Crafts, Pyramid Atlantic, Haystack, and at national conferences.